 UA-141369524-4

-Samoa coconut chocolate bar recipe below. 🥥
+Healthy chocolate coconut bar recipe below. 🥥

-The easy, no-bake chewy Samoa bar recipe is below, and is made without any refined sugar.
-I’ll share how you can make a crunchy version too. 🍪
+The easy, no-bake chewy chocolate coconut bar recipe is made without any refined sugar.

 If you’re a cereal lover and want to find alternates, porridge could be that nourishing sub.

 When I was a kid, we ate cereal for breakfast before we left for school.
 It was fortified vitamin and mineral goodness drenched in Vitamin D milk that young, fast-growing bones and bodies need.
-It’s also loaded with the sweet stuff that puts a smile on a kid’s face.

 But, most cereals aren’t a good daily breakfast option.